21centuryweather/21st-Century-Weather-Software-Wiki/git/git-intro.md

 If you work as a team you can take advantage of all the above and also use version control as a tool to collaborate and organize the various versions of the same file present in the multiple computers you and they use.

 You can include code in a repository, for example as python scripts of jupyter notebooks, but also text documents, data and any other file you need for your project.
-There are a few consideration in terms of the size of the files that we cover in the --TODO complete with name and link--  section.
+There are a few consideration in terms of the size of the files that we cover in [a future section](content:git-alone:file-size).

-If you are starting to work with git, we suggests the [Working with Git alone](git/git-alone.md) sections.
-If you are planning to work as part of a team or you want to contribute to others' people project, the [Working with Git in a team](git/git-team.md) is the section for you.
+If you are starting to work with git, we suggests the [Working with Git alone](content:git-alone) section.
+If you are planning to work as part of a team or you want to contribute to others' people project, the [Working with Git in a team](content:git-team) is the section for you.

 ### Before you start